EyeCrown/Engine_Programming/Readme.md

 # Presentation

 This is a 3D game engine school project.
-The engine is developped in C++ using **OpenGL** and the goal is to recreate a minecraft like environment
+The engine is developed in C++ using **OpenGL** and the goal is to recreate a minecraft like environment.

 ## Topics
 - Graphic pipeline